-The GPIO card (not included with console as standard but available as an optional expansion card and fitted as standard to Stageboxes) provides electrically isolated opto-coupler inputs with integrated current sink (5 to 24 VDC) and electrically isolated outputs using SPST relay contacts.
+The GPIO card is fitted as standard to the Local Rack and Vi Stagebox and provides electrically isolated opto-coupler inputs with integrated current sink (5 to 24 VDC) and electrically isolated outputs using SPST relay contacts.
 5 VDC and Gnd supply pins are provided.
 Inputs and outputs are on standard D-type connectors (female).

-If a GPIO card is fitted, or a Stagebox is attached, the main screen shows a list of available GPIO connection 'pins' on the selected hardware (console or stage box).
+The main screen shows a list of available GPIO connection 'pins' on the selected hardware (console or stage box).
 The upper section shown in blue is the GPI (input) section, and the lower section shown in red is the GPO (output) section.
 Each entry shows its various configurations across several columns; these are set in the VST section of the master bay Vistonics.